cursedmerfolk/LORE/README.md

 This project aims to be an implementation of the rules for the \<redacted\> TCG.
 It should ideally be useable by as many target platforms and game engines as possible.

-It is currently written in csharp because both the Godot and Unity game engines both support that language.
-Investigation can be done into transpiling to other languages, like Java and Javascript.
+I'm flexible on ideas / programming languages / goals etc, feel free to throw around ideas.

+The engine is currently written in C++ (at `RulesEngine/core/`) and uses SWIG to generate bindings for csharp and java (and other languages as desired).

 This is currently a project that runs in Godot, but the RulesEngine library should be separated from Godot at some future point.

-I'm flexible on ideas / programming languages / goals etc, feel free to throw around ideas.
+## Building / Development

+ - Install vscode and docker (docker desktop on windows)
+ - Clone the repo and open it in vscode.
+ - Install the dev containers vscode extension.
+ - Open the vscode command pallete (F1 on windows) and select 'Reopin in Container'
+ - The container should open with everything needed to build the project.
+ - `cd RulesEngine/core/` and run `make json_cpp` once, then `make windows` subsequently to build changes.

 ## Desired Features

  - Full rules implementation + tests.
  - Websocket support with client and server libraries.
- - Transpiling to Java, Javascript, other languages.
+ - Wrapper projects using various languages engines (javascript, java, etc).
  - Support for creators to write a rules engine as a plugin (for other games), to be used generically by the engine.